The complete guide to change manager roles and responsibilities

 What tools does a change manager use?

-Scheduling tools: Automate and schedule changes for seamless integration into production systems.
+Scheduling tools: Automate workflows and schedule changes for seamless integration into production systems.

-Configuration Management Database (CMDB): Utilize Freshservice's CMDB for in-depth analysis and mapping of IT asset dependencies, crucial for risk analysis and predicting the impacts of changes.
+Configuration Management Database (CMDB): Utilize Freshservice's CMDB for in-depth analysis and mapping of IT asset dependencies.
+This tool is crucial for risk analysis and predicting the impact of changes.

 Risk assessment tools: Access a variety of tools within Freshservice for thorough risk assessment, ensuring informed decision-making for incident management.